 Sometimes it is desirable to discard a profile.
 For example, you may be aware that the image you are about to open has an incorrect profile and it is therefore a good thing to discard it and assign the correct profile later in Photoshop.
-I still would not recommend choosing 'Off' as the default setting though.
-Just make sure you have the Color Management Policies set to 'Ask When Opening' and you can easily intervene and discard the profile when using the 'Preserve Embedded Profiles' or 'Convert to Working' RGB color management policies settings.
+I would not recommend choosing Off as the default setting though.
+Just make sure you have the Color Management Policies set to Ask When Opening and you can easily intervene and discard the profile when using the 'Preserve Embedded Profiles' or 'Convert to Working RGB color management policies settings.

-Figure 21 If the Color Management 'Off' policy is selected (but without checking 'Ask When Opening' in the Profile Mismatches section), this dialog will appear whenever there is a profile mismatch between the image you are opening and the current working space.
+Figure 21 If the Color Management Off policy is selected (but without checking 'Ask When Opening' in the Profile Mismatches section), this dialog will appear whenever there is a profile mismatch between the image you are opening and the current working space.
 When you see this dialog, click OK to discard the embedded profile.
-Click 'Don't show again' if you don't wish to be reminded each time this occurs.
+Click Don't show again if you don't wish to be reminded each time this occurs.

-Figure 22 If the Color Management 'Off' policy is selected and the 'Ask When Opening' box is checked in the Profile Mismatches section, you will see the dialog shown here.
+Figure 22 If the Ask When Opening box is checked in the Profile Mismatches section, you will see the dialog shown here.
 You can make a choice on opening to discard the embedded profile, use the embedded profile or convert to the working space.